Most people train their dogs to sit and shake-a-paw. But advanced dog training, that's another thing entirely.

-Before you can even think about advanced dog training exercises your dog must be consistently following through on all the basic commands and exercises.
+Before you can even think about advanced dog training skills, your dog must be consistently following through on all the basic commands and exercises.

 Now, I understand that not everyone is interested in continuing on with their dog's training past sit and down.
-It's your dog, so you get to make that decision... if you and your dog are happy with just a basic level of obedience, then that's fine!
+It's your dog, so you get to make that decision... if you are happy with just a basic level of obedience, then that's fine!

-But I know that both of you can be so much happier (and safer!) with a higher level of obedience under your belt.
+But I know that both you and your dog can be so much happier (and safer!) with a higher level of obedience under your belt.

 Would you not love it if your dog listened to you all the time, whether he could see you or not, if your back is turned, if there is no leash attached, or if a squirrel runs by?